Blog Post December 9, 2025 | 14 minutes read

 • Supporting flexible product hierarchies for bundles, variants and custom configurations

 PXDC makes managing your product data easier, so you can publish faster and get your product listings to show up in search.
+It lets you manage sorting options, list view, grid view and number of items displayed to improve page design and browing.

 How manual processes slow down product listing creation